-Using videos in speech and language therapy can be a great way to grab students’ attention and to target so many skills.
-The following videos are ones that I used when working with preschool and elementary aged students on the autism spectrum, many of whom were minimally verbal and used AAC.
+Using YouTube videos for speech therapy can be a great way to grab students’ attention and to target so many language skills.
+The following YouTube videos are ones that I used when working with preschool and elementary aged students on the autism spectrum, many of whom were minimally verbal and used AAC.

 Target: “Quiet Hands”/Impulse Control